 Watermark: none visible through lining.

-The study remains to date the only portrait drawing by the artist; it depicts a young woman in three-quarter view in elegant dress, caressing a small monkey, a not uncommon pet at the time, with her left hand.
-It most likely dates from the artist's Bolognese period (1547-1552), as witnessed by the strong influence of Parmigianino's work.
+The study of a young woman in three-quarter view in elegant dress, caressing a small pet monkey with her left hand, is one of few known portrait drawings by the artist.
+It most likely dates from the artist's Bolognese period (1547-52), as witnessed by the strong influence of Parmigianino's work.